 Jury for the competition

-Soprano Juliane Banse will chair the jury in 2024 and carry out the assessments together with violinists Lorenza Borrani, Ana Chumachenco, Ning Feng, Liza Ferschtman, Kim Kashkashian as well as pianist Robert Levin and conductor Stephan Zilias.
+Soprano Juliane Banse will chair the jury in 2024 and carry out the assessments together with violinists Lorenza Borrani, Feng Ning, Liza Ferschtman, András Keller, Gidon Kremer and Kathrin Rabus as well as violist Kim Kashkashian, pianist Alexander Lonquich and conductor Stephan Zilias.

 In view of the diverse professional opportunities for violinists, the artistic directors, Antje Weithaas and Oliver Wille, changed the composition of the jury in 2021.
 Since then, the competition jury has been made up of violinists as well as personalities from within the concert world.
 The Artistic Directors, Antje Weithaas and Oliver Wille, are the hosts of the competition and not members of any jury.